Visas for New Zealand

 State-run schools are free for citizens and permanent residents of New Zealand.
 Between the ages of three and five, a child can go to Early Childhood Education (ECE) service after which they attend primary school from the age of five until twelve.
 Then from the age of thirteen to seventeen, children attend secondary school.

 Education in New Zealand is regarded to be of a high quality, so it’s no wonder that attending university there is popular for international students.
 Some of the best universities in New Zealand include the University of Auckland, University of Otago and the University of Christchurch.

 Overall, we hope that this page has helped you become better informed about moving to New Zealand.
 Request quotes through Sirelo today to get starting on your moving process.
-You may find these pages to also be of interest to you:
+You may find the below pages to also be of interest to you.